wp-slimstat/wp-slimstat/readme.txt

 Go to Slimstat > Settings > General and set Tracking Mode to Javascript.
 Don't forget to invalidate/clear your plugin's cache, to let Slimstat add its tracking code to all the newly cached pages.
 Also, if you're using W3 Total Cache, make sure to exclude wp-slimstat.js from the minifier: our code is already minified, and it looks like W3TC breaks something when it tries to minify it again.

-= My screen goes blank when trying to access the reports / after installing WP SlimStat = Go to Slimstat > Settings > Maintenance and click the NO PANIC Button.
+= My screen goes blank when trying to access the reports / after installing Slimstat = Go to Slimstat > Settings > Maintenance and click the NO PANIC Button.
 If that doesn't help, [increase the amount of memory](http://codex.wordpress.org/Editing_wp-config.php#Increasing_memory_allocated_to_PHP) allocated to PHP.